 Inspiration: Rejuvenated and Energized

-While the idea of "cocktail as medicine" isn't new for many cultures across the globe, Drina, Coon, and Moradi said it's still a fairly fresh concept to many in the Western world.
-"Melding the elements of peppers (serrano), turmeric, spinach, and celery with mezcal can enhance the absorption of nutrients (vitamins A and C and iron, to name a few) within the body faster," they said.
+While the idea of "cocktail as medicine" isn't new for many cultures across the globe, AdrinAdrina, Coon, and Moradi said it's still a fairly fresh concept to many in the Western world.
+"Melding the elements of peppers (serrano), turmeric, spinach, and celery with mezcal can enhance the absorption of nutrients," including vitamin C and iron, they said.
 Drinking with health benefits?
 Yes, please!

 1/2 oz.
 Gem & Bolt Mezcal + Damiana (or your own mezcal)